Best Paddle Boards For $500 | 2023 Budget SUP Guide

 Bottom Line: The Tower S-Class All Around is a lightweight option for smaller paddlers.

-We categorize inflatable paddle boards at or under the $500 price point as “budget” boards and kits.
-Through in-depth testing we’ve found that the boards presented in this list are not only budget-friendly, but also provide a higher quality paddling experience.
-They’re also from trusted brands and are designed and built to be used for many years.
+We categorize inflatable paddle boards at or under the $500 price point as “budget” iSUPs and kits.
+However, not all paddle boards in this price range are built well or offer a good value.
+Through in-depth testing, we’ve found that the boards presented in this list are not only budget-friendly but also provide a higher-quality paddling experience.

-What is the difference between a Budget iSUP and “Cheap” iSUP
+What is the difference between a Budget Paddle Board and “Cheap” iSUP?

-With stand up paddle boarding’s massive growth in popularity there has been an equally large explosion of super “cheap” boards by dubious fly-by-night brands available through mass online retailers like Amazon and AliExpress.
-Like with all things you do tend to get what you pay for.
-With ultra-low-cost items like these what you are giving up is just as, if not more, important as what you get.
-You’ll be getting the lowest possible quality materials, construction, and accessories.
-There will be no quality checks, no customer service from the brand, and no warranties from the brand.
-I’ve personally seen many of these devices (I hesitate to call them iSUPs) fail on their first use in ways that are either unrepairable or cost more to fix than what was spent on the board.
+With stand up paddle boarding’s massive growth in popularity there has been an equally large explosion of super “cheap” boards sold by dubious fly-by-night brands available through mass online retailers like Amazon and AliExpress.
+Like with most things, you do get what you pay for.
+With ultra-low-cost items like these, what you give up is just as important, if not more important, as what you get.
+You’ll get the lowest possible quality materials, construction, and accessories.
+There will be no quality checks, no customer service from the brand, and no (or very limited) warranties.
+I’ve seen many of these devices (I hesitate to call them iSUPs) fail on their first use in ways that are either unrepairable or cost more to fix than the original cost of the board.

-By purchasing a budget-friendly iSUP from a reputable and trusted brand like those we’ve listed above you are getting higher quality materials, constructions, and accessories.
-You are getting quality assurance checks, customer service, and warranties from the brands.
+You will get higher quality materials, constructions, and accessories by purchasing a budget-friendly iSUP from a reputable and trusted brand like those listed above.
+The brands also provide quality assurance checks, customer service, and warranties.
 You’re also supporting SUP-first companies rather than unknown resellers looking to turn a quick buck.
-Companies that sell directly to you (vs through an online or brick-and-mortar retailer) are also able to keep costs lower for higher-quality products by removing the retailer markups.
+Companies that sell directly to you (versus through an online or brick-and-mortar retailer) can also keep costs lower for higher-quality products by removing the retailer markups.

-With simple care and maintenance these budget-friendly iSUPs will last for many years.
-Like with all iSUPs it’s important to take care of your board.
+With simple care and maintenance, these budget-friendly iSUPs will last many years.
+Like any SUP, taking care of your board is important.
 Keep it clean and dry when not in use.
-When you are inflating and transporting your board take care not to lean or bump it into any sharp objects (like metal sign posts) and don’t drag it along the ground.
-When you are taking a break from paddling keep your board touching the water; let some air out of the board when taking long breaks to avoid over pressurization.
-With these common-sense measures you’ll be paddling your board for years.
+When inflating and transporting your board, don’t lean or bump it into sharp objects (like metal signposts) or drag it along the ground.
+When you take a short break from paddling, keep your board touching the water; let some air out of the board when taking long breaks to avoid over-pressurization.
+With these common-sense measures, you’ll be paddling your board for years.

 How do I store my iSUP?

 Always clean and dry your SUP completely before storage.
 Once your board is dry, roll your board just tight enough to fit into its storage bag.
-Rolling your board too tightly can crease it, which can create weak points over time.
-Store your board in its bag in a dry location out of the sun, and avoid excessively hot or cold conditions.
-If your board is stored around or below freezing temperatures, allow your board to warm up to room temperature before unrolling.
-If storing in a garage, attic, or other non-residential location, consider storing it in a hard plastic tub to deter potential pests.
+Rolling your board too tightly can crease it, creating weak points over time.
+Store your board in its bag in a dry location indoors, and avoid excessively hot or cold conditions.
+If you store your board around or below freezing temperatures or temps above 90° F, allow your board to warm up or cool down to room temperature before unrolling.
+If storing in a garage, attic, or other non-residential location, consider storing it in a hard plastic tub to deter pests.

-While most iSUP kits will include everything the paddleboard needs to get you out on the water, there are a few accessories that will give you a better and safer experience on your new iSUP.
+While most iSUP kits include everything the paddle board needs to get out on the water, a few accessories will give you a better and safer experience on your new iSUP.

-• Dry Bag – Not everything we bring with us on our SUPs should get wet.
+• Dry Bag – Not everything we bring on our SUPs should get wet.
 Soggy sandwiches and waterlogged phones can ruin a good day out on the water.
-Dry bags come in a huge variety of shapes and sizes to fit your needs.
+Dry bags come in various shapes and sizes to fit your needs.
 See our Best SUP Dry Bag reviews here.

-• Coolers – whether you are keeping your drinks cold or your catch fresh, a great cooler can make the difference after hours out in the sun.
-Plus hard coolers make a great seat to take a break from standing!
+• Coolers – Whether you are keeping your drinks cold or your catch fresh, a great cooler can make the difference after hours out in the sun.
+Plus, hard coolers make great seats to take a break from standing!
 See our Best SUP Cooler reviews here.

-• Electric Pumps – Using the hand pump that comes with your board is a great way to warm up for your day paddling.
-But every now and then it’s nice to relax while getting ready, too.
+• Electric Pumps – Using a hand pump is a great way to warm up for your day paddling, but now and then, it’s nice to relax while getting ready.
 Electric SUP pumps are easy to use and let you focus on other things while inflating your board.
 See our Best Electric SUP Pump reviews here.

-Budget-friendly iSUPs don’t have to be low quality or low performance.
-By supporting SUP-first brands you’ll be getting a better quality product designed to perform better on the water than what you can get from a big-box store or mass online retailer.
+Budget-friendly iSUPs don’t have to be low-quality or low-performing.
+By supporting SUP-first brands, you’ll be getting a better-quality product designed to perform better on the water than what you can get from a big-box store or mass online retailer.

 Ask A Question or Give Feedback